 The Corcoran Garage Art Wrap was installed and dedicated in August 2018.
 It is one of several projects in the "Back Porch" concept area of the SmART Initiative and is the First Public Art Installation of the Durham SmART Program to receive National Recognition as part of the Americans for the Arts 2019 Public Art Network (PAN) Year in Review.
 The wrap, entitled “Durham in Continuum,” is an example of creative public art that is a "cultural quilt" and reflects the diverse, innovative, and dynamic character of Downtown Durham.

-Olalekan Jeyifous has been selected to create a wrap for the Corcoran Street parking garage.
+Olalekan Jeyifous was selected to create the wrap for the Corcoran Street parking garage.
 The design is a colorful and joyous interpretation of the architectural and iconic elements of the corridor.

 His selection follows a rigorous review of 107 artist applications from across the United States.
 Olalekan, known as “LEk”, is a Nigerian-born artist, architect and designer from Brooklyn, New York.
 He has created major sculptures, designs, murals, installations, and public art for clients, events and exhibitions in the United States and internationally, including a monumental 50' x 50' x 50' sculpture, “Crown Ether”, for the 2017 Coachella Valley Music and Arts Festival in California.